SahiraTejada/Lenguajes-de-Programacion/README.md

 ---
 ## 3. Fortalezas

-Speed
+- Speed
-Reliability
+- Reliability
-Concurrency
+- Concurrency
-Productivity
+- Productivity
-Fault tolerance
+- Fault tolerance
-Scalability
+- Scalability
-Clean syntax
+- Clean syntax

 ---
 ## 4. Debilidades

-Smaller amount of Elixir programming jobs
+- Smaller amount of Elixir programming jobs
-Lack of Elixir developers
+- Lack of Elixir developers
-Elixir is a young programming language
+- Elixir is a young programming language
-Smaller community
+- Smaller community
-Smaller ecosystem
+- Smaller ecosystem
-Knowledge of Erlang required
+- Knowledge of Erlang required

 ---
 ## 5. Implementación:
-compiled language
-Elixir is a compiled language, but when you work with it - it behaves like interpreted language
+Elixir is a compiled language, but when you work with it behaves like interpreted language

 ---
 ## 6. Runtime / Maquina Virtual